hackingsage/Classifier/README.md

 - **Deep Learning Model**: Uses a ResNet-50 model trained on 130 classes from CIFAR-10, CIFAR-100, MNIST, and FashionMNIST datasets.

 > [!NOTE]
 > The model hasn't been trained effectively due to shortage of powerfull GPUs.
-However you can train it on your own, if you have CUDA-enabled GPU.
+However you can train it on your own, if you have CUDA-enabled GPU (NVIDIA).

 ## 📂 Project Structure
 ```